pdfcpu/pdfcpu/content/core/sign_validate.md

 Check the signer certificate and report whether it chains up to a certificate in pdfcpu's configured local certificate store. pdfcpu also reports certificate validity dates and performs best-effort revocation checks when suitable CRL or OCSP information is available.

+`QC Policy` indicates whether the certificate contains a qualified-certificate policy identifier recognized by pdfcpu.
+This is certificate inspection, not a legal, eIDAS, trusted-list or qualification conclusion.

 These checks are useful for inspection and automation, but they are not a substitute for a dedicated trust policy, compliance profile, or legal-validity assessment.

 ## Checking Revocation

 Certificates may be revoked for various reasons.
 Checking the revocation status may require online access and depends on the certificate, the responder, and any embedded evidence in the PDF.
+In detailed output, `Revocation: Local:  ...` identifies pdfcpu's best-effort local assessment; accompanying CRL and OCSP details report the available evidence.

 You can configure timeout values for CRL and OCSP responders with: